H4PE0N/Competitive-Programming/Competitive-Program-Folder/Competitive-Functions-Program-5/README.md

-This program have functions  that  created  binary  bits.
+This program have functions that create  binary  strings.
 The
-program even converts between decimal, binary  and  characters
+program even converts between decimal, binary and  characters.
-Every function here, has it's  own  testing  function  in  the
+Every function here, has  it's  own  testing-function  in  the
 other folder.

 Here is a list of all the functions that is  in  the  program: